HGriessel/mk_ansible/README.md

 ## Configurtion

-You can run the main.yml for complete installation
+You can run the main.yml for complete installation Example Inventory File provided

-Global Vars that can be set
+Global Vars that can be set example file provided all.example

 **database_user**:mysql_database_username
 **database_password**: **********